neumino/neumino.github.io/movies.md

-### 13 Fanboy
+### The Estate
-*Released on 2021-10-22, vote average 6*
+*Released on 2021-10-22, vote average 4*

-An obsessed fan stalks his favorite actors from the Friday the 13th films and beyond, mirroring his idol Jason Voorhees.
+When the spoiled son and newest wife of a billionaire patriarch plot to murder him, they form a psycho-sexual bond with their brutally handsome hitman as they kill and kill (and kill) in their quest for wealth and recognition.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/-pmLCoze21U?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/nTItUEujzCw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>